How to reduce taxable income with Section 179 tax deduction

 What is Section 179?

-First, let’s answer “what is Section 179?”
-Section 179 was enacted to allow eligible businesses to immediately deduct the cost of qualifying purchases such as machinery and equipment.
+First, let’s answer “What is Section 179?”
+Section 179 of the Internal Revenue Code (IRC) was enacted to allow eligible businesses to immediately deduct the cost of qualifying purchases such as machinery and equipment.
 All businesses need equipment: whether it’s technology, office furniture, supplies, vehicles, machinery, or other tangible items.

 Your business could purchase any number of these items throughout the year and may do so repeatedly.
 Section 179 allows you to elect to deduct the cost of these items.